 This suite, located off the living room area, features a secluded private patio and a full-size hot tub.
 An electric fireplace and two Adirondack chairs complete the outdoor area.
 Black and white landscape photographs, mahogany furniture, and chocolate brown leather chairs add to the classic and cozy decor.
 A striking red and white quilt adorns the foot of the king bed, and a collection of 19th century English and Irish cut glass bottles are displayed in a corner shelf.

 This spacious, second floor corner suite features a large separate sitting room with two swiveling chairs, a loveseat (that can convert to a sofa bed), a gas fireplace, and views of the garden courtyard and fountain.
-A contemporary Amish quilt decorates the king bed, and a spa tub for two in the living room with a view of the gas fireplace.
-An old thread spool rack displays a collection of antique marbles.
-Remember how to play?
-Feel free to try a hand.
+This king room has a spa tub for two in the living room with a view of the gas fireplace.
+An old thread spool rack displays antique marbles.

 Homage to creative simplicity, this room presents some of the Inn's finest folk art pieces.
 A set of playfor hand-cast croquet wickets hang over the fireplace.
 Hand painted to resemble horse racing jockeys, the wickets seem in the midst of a match!
 Above the spa tub for two is an exceptional piece of early redwood art - a carving once used as a fishmonger's trade sign.
 A handmade humpty-dumpty doll rests in a minature chair next to the queen pine bed.
 This comfortable room is on the upper level of the courtyard building and offers views of the courtyard and forest across the highway.
 There are two flights of stairs to access room.